 We’re just singing the summertime blues here.
 Not only is the weather hot, dry and miserable here, our powder room and small bedroom closet is at a standstill.

-The good news, though, is that the new bedroom closet has taken shape since my last post.
+The good news, though, is that the brand new small bedroom closet has taken shape since my last post.
 We are slowly making progress so I wanted to share where we were and why the construction has stopped.

 Just a few short weeks ago, this is how the guest bedroom closet looked.
 It was just your standard closet with bifold doors.